Categorical Medicine

 Wellness and Humanities Initiatives

-- Structural Changes: Numerous initiatives have been implemented to ensure resident wellness, including structuring work hours to assist with healthy time away from patient care, a 4+2 curriculum model for senior residents, an Associate Program Director specifically dedicated to resident wellbeing, bonus time off in the form of wellness days and two Step 3 days, a rigorous backup policy that ensures a resident can immediately obtain coverage should they feel less than capable of excellent patient care for any reason, and a liberal Family and Medical Leave policy that gives abundant paid time off for trainees starting or growing a family or if there is a personal or family illness.
-The Program Director has significant, protected administrative time to meet with residents individually and residents are notified monthly regarding his office hours.
+- Structural Changes: Numerous initiatives have been implemented to ensure resident wellness, including structuring work hours to assist with healthy time away from patient care, a 4+2 curriculum model for senior residents, Wellness Days, and two Step 3 days.
+We also have a rigorous backup policy that ensures a resident can immediately obtain coverage should they feel less than capable of excellent patient care for any reason and a liberal Family and Medical Leave policy that gives abundant paid time off for trainees.
+Additionally, we have an Associate Program Director specifically dedicated to resident wellbeing.
+Finally, the Program Director, Dr. Mikolajczyk, has significant, protected administrative time to meet with residents individually during his monthly office hours.

 - Wellness Committee: This committee is composed of residents, chief residents, and faculty who seek to assess and promote well-being throughout the year.
-We not only organize enjoyable events, but seek to help with professional development, engage residents in community service, and have initiated Wellness Ambassadors.
+We not only organize enjoyable events, but we also seek to help with professional development, engage residents in community service, and encourage residents to serve as Wellness Ambassadors.

-- Firm Leaders: Each residency year has firm leaders who meet regularly with their colleagues as well as program leadership to assure easy communication of new ideas and recommendations from the residents in a frequent and safe space.
+- Firm Leaders: Each residency year has firm leaders who meet regularly with their colleagues and program leadership to assure easy communication of new ideas and recommendations from the residents in a frequent and safe space.

-- Annual Retreats: Every year, each residency class gets protected time off to attend an offsite retreat for wellness activities and feedback sessions with program leadership.
+- Annual Retreats: Every year, each residency class gets protected time off to attend an offsite retreat for wellness activities, dedicated time for self-reflection for career development, and feedback sessions with program leadership.

 -